 Section 2.
 All members shall have equal voting rights followed by the principle of one person, one vote.
 There shall be no voting by proxy.
 ARTICLE IV.
 Officers

 Section 1.
-The Commission shall elect a Chairperson, a Vice‑Chairperson, a Secretary, and a Treasurer.
+The Commission shall elect a Chair, a Vice‑Chair, a Secretary, and a Treasurer.

 Section 2.
 The election shall take place in January of each year.